 - The synchronous fireflies lottery period begins at 12:00 p.m.
 ET on Friday, April 27th and will end on April 30th at 8:00 p.m.
 ET.

-- The synchronous fireflies event will occur nightly and dates will be announced on April 27th.
+- The synchronous fireflies event will occur nightly between May 30th and June 6th

 - Lottery winners will be notified on Friday May 10th, 2019